Palette Poetry is an online literary journal that endeavors to uplift and platform emerging and established poets.

 Submission Guidelines: Please read carefully!

-• DO NOT INCLUDE your name or identifying information in the document OR submission title box.
-If your name is on the submission, in the file name, or in the title box, it will be automatically declined.
+- DO NOT INCLUDE your name or identifying information in the document OR submission title box.

-• We are only accepting unpublished work.
-If your poem has been published on a blog or on social media, it is not eligible.
+- We are only accepting unpublished work.
+If your poem has been published elsewhere, even on a blog or on social media, it is not eligible.

-• We accept simultaneous submissions—just please send us a note if your work is picked up elsewhere.
+- We accept simultaneous submissions—just please send us a note if your work is accepted for publication elsewhere.

-• There is no page requirement, but your submission must be no more than three poems.
+- Your submission must be no more than three poems and under ten pages.
 Please submit all your poems in ONE document.
-Please begin each poem on a new page and include each poem's individual title.
+Please begin each poem on a new page and include each poem’s individual title.

-• We do accept multiple submissions, but each submission will include the $20 reading fee.
+- We do accept multiple submissions (of one to three poems apiece), but each submission will include the $20 reading fee.

-• Please include a brief cover letter in the cover letter box with your publication history, if any.
-This section is where you can include your name and/or bio!
-If you select the editorial feedback option, this section is also where you can name which poem you'd like feedback on.
+- Please include a brief cover letter in the cover letter box with your publication history, if any.
+This text box is where you can include your name and/or bio!
+If you select the editorial feedback option, this cover letter is also where you can name which poem you’d like feedback on.
+To safeguard our reading staff, please include content warnings in the cover letter, if applicable, as well.

 Editorial Feedback Option